 The cookie was beautifully soft in the middle, with just the right amount of crunch from chocolate m&m’s.
-Bite number two led me in dire need for a glass of milk, so I walked into the kitchen to the fridge on off chance the caretakers would leave a little milk, and there it was, a glass bottle of creamy milk.
+Bite number two led me in dire need of a glass of milk, so I walked into the kitchen to the fridge on the off chance the caretakers would leave a little milk, and there it was, a glass bottle of creamy milk.

 With cookie and glass in hand, I explored my cottage.
 My last discovery was a hot tub on a private deck.
 I set down my glass and cookie next to the tub, ran back inside for my bathing suit, and slid into the tub.

 I lounged soaking a while before heading back in to cool off with a shower.
 Harrison House provides homemade organic soap, bubble bath, and lotions.
-Others were cranberry fig, eucalyptus thyme, and geranium and oak moss.
+Others were cranberry fig, eucalyptus thyme, and geranium and oakmoss.
 The combination of smells works as aromatherapy.

 A Little Piece of Paradise

-Refreshed and in the mood to read a book I dressed in a heavy bathrobe, turned on the electric fire, and started one of the cds left for guests.
+Refreshed and in the mood to read a book I dressed in a heavy bathrobe, turned on the electric fire, and started one of the CDs left for guests.
 The accommodations felt cozy.

 The innkeepers have put thought into what their guests may naturally reach for in the fridge and or on the shelves.
 Fresh flowers are placed in the rooms.
 And the gardening creates a little piece of tucked away paradise.

 In the morning I was offered breakfast in my room or in the dining room.
 In the mood to chat with other visitors, I came downstairs.
 A full spread of breakfast was waiting.
-We had sliced fresh fruit, homemade granola, yogurt, an omelet, a warm, crisp scone, and for desert, apple pecan crisp.
+We had sliced fresh fruit, homemade granola, yogurt, an omelet, a warm, crisp scone, and for dessert, apple pecan crisp.

-I proudly admit I am food junkie.
+I proudly admit I am a food junkie.
 With only a little time before my flight back to Seattle I wanted to find a local cookbook as a souvenir of my trip.
 I associate food with memories, so being able to recreate a taste, brings back the smell of the ocean, the sight of the boats, and the company I was with.

 Serendipity Books on the outside looked like the candy cottage in Hansel and Gretel, but the inside was layered with shelves and stacks of books.
-A warm fire was going in a stove near the entrance taking the last bite of morning cold from the air.
+A warm fire was going on a stove near the entrance taking the last bite of morning cold from the air.

 Pointed in the right direction, I stood in the same spot, not having to move a foot, due to the large selection of used local books.
 I walked out cheerfully with two selections.

 Also during the summer season, the farmer’s market opens.
-I imagine finishing a day biking cooking dinner with local ingredients and freshly caught fish, enjoying a bottle of wine and looking out at the sun setting in the west.
+I imagine finishing a day biking cooking dinner with local ingredients and freshly caught fish, enjoying a bottle of wine, and looking out at the sun setting in the west.